kaushiknsanji/StoreApp/README.md

 * Allows to pick Products for a Supplier to sell.
 * Prior to displaying the list, it filters the already registered list of Products to sell and shows only the remaining products which are available to sell.
 Hence, this avoids picking already picked products.
 * Allows to pick multiple products at once.
-* Provides a SearchView which can filter the list for Product Name/SKU/Category.
+* Provides a SearchView which can filter the list by Product Name/SKU/Category.

 ### Sales Tab - [SalesListFragment](/app/src/main/java/com/example/kaushiknsanji/storeapp/ui/inventory/SalesListFragment.java)